vmware-tanzu/tanzu-framework/docs/packages/definitions.md

 ## Management package repository

 A management package repository is a repository for packages that are exclusively intended to be installed on a management cluster.

+## Meta package

+A Package that contains PackageInstall CRs, Secrets and ServiceAccounts, RBAC rules that are needed to install other packages and when the meta package is installed, it installs the other packages.
+A meta Package may describe a specific version of a Distribution.